getampt/docs/ai.md

 The `invoke` interface is used to send a raw prompt to an underlying AI model, and receive a response.
 You typically will not use this in your applications, and instead use one of the wrappers such as `chat`, `summarize`, or `translate`.
 However you may want to use it to create your own custom AI applications.

-`invoke(options)` accepts a single `options` object with the following properties:
+`invoke(params)` accepts a single object with the following properties:

-- `prompt`: The prompt to send to the model.
-The format of the prompt is model specific.
-See the [Anthropic Claude documentation](https://docs.anthropic.com/claude/reference/getting-started-with-the-api) for more details.
+- `body`: The request body to send to the model.
+The format of the body is model specific.
-- `maxTokens`: The maximum number of tokens to generate.
-The default is 50.
+- `contentType`: The content type of the body.
+Defaults to `application/json`.
+- `accept`: The accepted content types for the response.
+Defaults to `application/json`.
 - `modelId`: the string identifier of the model.
-The following models are currently supported:

-  - anthropic.claude-instant-v1
-  - anthropic.claude-v1
-  - anthropic.claude-v2

-  If no `modelId` is specified, the default model `anthropic.claude-instant-v1` will be used.
+- `streaming`: If `true`, the response will be a `ReadableStream` of the model's response.
+If `false`, the response will be a string containing the model's response.
+Defaults to `true`.
+Not all models support streaming responses.

-The format of the response is model specific:
+`invoke()` returns a promise that resolves to either a `ReadableStream` or a string, depending on whether streaming is enabled.
+The format of the response is model specific.

-- `anthropic` models return a stream of JSON formatted objects containing "completion" and "stop_reason" properties.
-See the [Anthropic Claude documentation](https://docs.anthropic.com/claude/reference/getting-started-with-the-api) for more details.

 ## Supported models